 Based on papers in the Public Record Office of Northern Ireland, this collection is an edited selection of the correspondence of Wilfrid Spender and his wife Lilian during the First World War.
 A former quartermaster general of the Ulster Volunteer Force, Spencer served as a captain during the war and was subsequently responsible for laying the foundations for the civil service of Northern Ireland, serving as Secretary to the Northern Ireland Cabinet (1921-1925) and Permanent Secretary to the Ministry of Finance (1925-1944).
 Their letters provide both a fascinating insight into economic and social life in wartime London and show in vivid detail the horrors of total war and life on the front line.
 ISBN 978-1-874280-12-5, xxxi + 536 pp, €50, 2009 The correspondence is significant for its political news from London communicated by Lilian as it for military news from the Western Front.
-As an editor, and as the author of a helpful introduction, Margaret Baguley's work is impeccable. - KENNETH FERGUSON, THE IRISH SWORD The minutes of the Ulster Women's Unionist Council and Executive Committee, 1911-40 Diane Urquhart, editor
+As an editor, and as the author of a helpful introduction, Margaret Baguley's work is impeccable. - KENNETH FERGUSON, THE IRISH SWORD 20th century The minutes of the Ulster Women's Unionist Council and Executive Committee, 1911-40 Diane Urquhart, editor

 Established in 1911, the Ulster Women's Unionist Council (UWUC) attracted an unprecedented number of women into politics.
 Within a year of its inauguration the Council was the largest female political organisation Ireland had ever seen, with hundreds of thousands of members.
 Although led by members of Ulster's aristocratic elite, the Council aimed and succeeded in having both 'the peeress and the peasant' represented in its ranks.
 Formed with the primary objective of assisting male unionists resist home rule for Ireland, the UWUC quickly became a very significant propaganda, electioneering and fundraising machine.
 Taking on a more philanthropic role during the First World War, the subsequent introduction of votes for women saw the political focus of the organisation resumed with renewed vigour.
 Published here for the first time, the highly readable minutes of the Ulster Women's Unionist Council reveal the pivotal work of a unique organisation at a time of great change, not only in the history of women, but in the history of Ireland.
-ISBN 978-1-874280-93-4, xxix + 250 pp, €15, paperback, 2001 Diane Urquhart is Senior Lecturer in modern Irish history at the Institute of Irish Studies, University of Liverpool.
-The American Commission on Irish Independence 1919.
+ISBN 978-1-874280-93-4, xxix + 250 pp, €15, paperback, 2001 The American Commission on Irish Independence 1919.
 The diary, correspondence and report F. M. Carroll, editor

 The diary, correspondence and report presented here are the principal documents relating to the cause of Irish nationalism and the recently declared Irish Republic as made by the American Commission on Irish Independence at the Paris peace conference in 1919.
 The political position of Irish-Americans in the United States conferred on the delegation unique access to the peace negotiators.
 The diary and papers constitute the most complete documents in English of any of the small nations at Paris and provide an important glimpse into the deliberations and workings of this important American Commission during a key moment in Irish history.
-ISBN 978-1-874280-39-2, vi + 154 pp, €25, 1985 Francis M. Carroll is Professor Emeritus at the University of Manitoba, Canada Eoin MacNeill: memoir of a revolutionary scholar Brian Hughes, editor
+ISBN 978-1-874280-39-2, vi + 154 pp, €25, 1985 Eoin MacNeill: memoir of a revolutionary scholar Brian Hughes, editor